Permissionless-Software-Foundation/ipfs-p2wdb-service-old/dev-docs/next-steps.md

 - Add on-chain interface for read and write for the eCash blockchain.
 - Add proof-of-burn interaction for the Avalanche blockchain.
 - Add on-chain interface for read and write for the Avalanche blockchain.
+- Create a cross-chain database that subscribes to blockchain-specific databases and merges entries from them into a master database.
+- Add on-chain interfaces for the master database to each of the blockchain-specific interfaces.